satellite-image-deep-learning/techniques/README.md

 * [yoltv5](https://github.com/avanetten/yoltv5) -> detects objects in arbitrarily large aerial or satellite images that far exceed the ~600×600 pixel size typically ingested by deep learning object detection frameworks.
 Uses YOLOv5 & pytorch
 * [AIR](https://github.com/Accenture/AIR) -> A deep learning object detector framework written in Python for supporting Land Search and Rescue Missions
 * [dior_detect](https://github.com/hm-better/dior_detect) -> benchmarks for object detection on DIOR dataset
+* [Panchromatic to Multispectral: Object Detection Performance as a Function of Imaging Bands](https://medium.com/the-downlinq/panchromatic-to-multispectral-object-detection-performance-as-a-function-of-imaging-bands-51ecaaa3dc56) -> Medium article, concludes that more bands are not always beneficial, but likely varies by use case

 #### Object detection with rotated bounding boxes
 * OBB: orinted bounding boxes are polygons representing rotated rectangles